apigee/consumer-data-standards-au/README.md

 export APIGEE_USER=<your-user-name>
 export APIGEE_PASSWORD='<your-password>'   # Make sure to surround your password in single quotes, in case it includes special characters such as '$' export CDS_TEST_DEVELOPER_EMAIL=<your-email-address>
-export OKTA_CLIENT_ID=<client-id-issued-by-okta-to-apigee>
+export OKTA_ORG=<name-of-okta-org> # Without the https, for example, if your Okta org is https://cdr.okta.com, this will be cdr.okta.com export OKTA_CLIENT_ID=<client-id-issued-by-okta-to-apigee>
 export OKTA_CLIENT_SECRET=<client-secret-issued-by-okta-to-apigee>
 export OKTA_REDIRECT_URI=<apigee-redirect-uri-to-which-okta-issues-authorization-code>